New Zealand Makes zero Carbon Target Law - UrduPoint

 Wellington, (APP - UrduPoint / Pakistan Point News - 7th Nov, 2019 ) :New Zealand's plan to reduce carbon emissions to net zero by 2050 became law on Thursday, when it cleared its final hurdle in parliament.

-The legislation, which was supported on both sides of the political divide, mandates that the country should produce no greenhouse gases -- except methane -- by the middle of the century, as part of New Zealand's bid to meet its Paris climate accord commitments.
+The legislation, which was supported on both sides of the political divide, mandates that, in net terms, the country should produce no greenhouse gases -- except methane -- by the middle of the century, as part of New Zealand's bid to meet its Paris climate accord commitments.

 Methane -- a by-product of the key agricultural sector -- will be cut by 24-47 percent over the same time frame.